Left and Center: Sherry circa, 1984

 Height and Weight: 5’4″ and 120 pounds

-Distinguishing Characteristics: White Female, Brown hair, Brown eyes, Sherry has a two inch scar on her abdomen and a wide one inch scar on her upper back near her shoulder, Sherry’s teeth consisted of a mixture of baby and primary teeth at the time of her 1984 disappearance and had two fillings in her teeth, Sherry’s hair was long at the time of her disappearance, she may use the nickname “Little Farmer”
+Distinguishing Characteristics: Caucasian Female, Brown hair, Brown eyes, Sherry has a two inch scar on her abdomen and a wide one inch scar on her upper back near her shoulder, Sherry’s teeth consisted of a mixture of baby and primary teeth at the time of her 1984 disappearance and had two fillings in her teeth, Sherry’s hair was long at the time of her disappearance, she may use the nickname “Little Farmer”

 Clothing/Jewelry Description: A red long sleeved flannel work shirt, a pair of faded jeans, a pair of new gray sneakers with velcro as the fastenings, and a watch with a black band

 Sherry Marler was last seen in Greenville, Alabama on June 6th 1984 in the downtown area.
 She was with her stepfather, Raymond Stringfellow, at the First National Bank.
 Raymond gave Sherry a dollar so she could go and buy a soda.

 Sherry reportedly left the bank and was seen crossing the street towards Chevron gas station.
 When Raymond returns to his pickup truck 15 minutes later, she was nowhere in sight.

 Authorities have received multiple reports and sightings of Sherry in the months after her disappearance.
 Some reports indicate that authorities revived a tip that Sherry was seen in the St. Stephen, Alabama area later in the day of her disappearance.